lore

 When the structures a person has built their life around begin to dissolve — what traditions call the dark night of the soul — it is terrifying.
 And necessary.
 I do not rush to fill the space.
 Something truer needs room to arrive.

-And when it arrives, it often takes the form of a calling — gifts that need to be shaped into something the world can receive.
+And when it arrives, it often takes the form of a calling — what you carry, needing to be shaped into something the world can receive.
 So when I ask what you are building and who it is for — this is not settling for something smaller.
 What you create is the doorway.
 What you find on the other side is who you already are.
 The building is the practice.

 The gaps are not solved once.
 They are navigated daily.
-You land.
-You take one honest step.
-You return tomorrow.
+You land and find the one honest move.
+The day tests it.
+You return at dusk and let what happened become evidence.
 The self is never the destination.

 The elephant